 Tiling scheme - naming of tiles¶

-MapTiler uses Google XYZ naming of tiles, by default.
+MapTiler Engine uses Google XYZ naming of tiles, by default.
 It supports also the TMS naming (with flipped Y axis) and QuadKey naming (known by Microsoft Bing Maps).
-These tiling schemes are supported only for tile store into the directory (-store dir).
+These tiling schemes are supported only for tile store in the directory (-store dir).

 - OSGEO TMS (bottom-left origin), flipped Y axis as oppose to Google XYZ.
 This tiling scheme is defined as a standard for MBTiles.